MimicTester1307/arxiv_retriever/README.md

   ```
   echo %OPENAI_API_KEY%
   ```
-**Note**: Keep your API key confidential and do not share it publicly.
+**NOTE:** Keep your API key confidential and do not share it publicly.

 # Installation